kaltun-dev/jujube-farm/README.md

    + Mobile

- Tested with Huawei P30, Samsung A52, Huawei P40 and iPhone 12.
+ Tested with Samsung s21, Samsung tap A7, Samsung s22 and iPhone XR.
 It is responsive as intended.

    + Mozilla Dev Tools